flaviobordonidev/leanpubabrandnewcms/code_references/video_players/02_00-display_none_vs_visibility_hidden-it.md

   <p>This panel contains a div element, which is hidden by default (display: none).</p>
   <p>It is styled with CSS and we use JavaScript to show it (display: block).</p>
   <p>How it works: Notice that the p element with class="flip" has an onclick attribute attached to it.
 When the user clicks on the p element, a function called myFunction() is executed, which changes the style of the div with id="panel" from display:none (hidden) to display:block (visible).</p>
-  <p>You will learn more about JavaScript in our JavaScript Tutorial.</p>
 </div>

 <script>